MicrosoftDocs/dynamics365-guidance/guidance/business-processes/source-to-pay-define-procurement-catalogs-overview.md

 1. Start

-    Parallel branches to the *Design to retire* and *Procure to pay* end-to-end processes.
+    Parallel branches to the *Design to retire* and *Source to pay* end-to-end processes.

 2. *Design to retire* subprocesses

     A parallel branch connects *Define product lines* and *Organize products* to 4. *Define procurement catalogs*

-3. *Procure to pay*
+3. *Source to pay*

     A parallel branch connects *Create vendors* to 4. *Define procurement catalogs*